 Anxiety and depression are common after stroke.
 As many as a third of stroke survivors may suffer from depression, and psychological problems are common amongst carers.
-In the past few years, there has been a focus on the importance of psychological health for stroke survivors and their families/carers.
 However, there are currently few long-term family-centred treatment options to help people manage the psychological consequences of stroke.

-Mindfulness, the practice of being aware of your body, mind, and feelings in the present moment, is an increasingly popular technique to help people manage their psychological health.
+Mindfulness is the practice of being aware of your body, mind, and feelings in the present moment.
+It's an increasingly popular technique to help people manage their psychological health.
 Mindfulness Based Stress Reduction (MBSR) courses use meditation to increase people’s levels of mindfulness and teach skills to help self-manage anxiety and depression.
 Although some people find MBSR helpful, research has shown that many do not complete a full course.

 The research team have already worked with people affected by stroke to make changes to the MBSR course that might help people affected by stroke follow the whole course.
 One change they have made is to train stroke survivors and family members/peers together so that they can support one another through the course.

 This study will test the new course, called HEADS: UP, with more people affected by stroke.
 They'll use this to improve the course and plan a larger study to find out if HEADS: UP helps people to self-manage anxiety and depression long-term.